Geometric flows with rough initial data: Willmore and surface diffusion flow

 \subsection{Self-similar solutions}

-In this subsection we use Theorem \ref{main} to show the existence of self-similar solutions of the Willmore flow for graphs.
+In this subsection we use Theorem \ref{main} in order to show the existence of self-similar solutions of the Willmore and surface diffusion flow for graphs.
 More precisely we show the existence of homothetically expanding solutions.
-In order to do this we consider self-similar initial data $u_0$, i.e. $u_0$ which satisfy
+Since the arguments for both flows are identitical we restrict ourselves to the the situation of the Willmore flow.